keenlabs/Keen-Docs/source/api/getting_started.rst

 Single Event Insert
 ===================

 Now that you know how to authenticate an API request, inserting a new event into your project is very simple.
-You need to know your Project ID (see the first paragraph of the Authentication section above) and the name of the Collection that you want to insert into.
+You need to know your Project ID (see the first paragraph of the Authentication section above) and the name of the :ref:`Event Collection <event collections>` that you want to insert into.
 For this example, we’ll call our Collection "user_interactions", but you can pick almost any name!

 So we’ll insert a new "user_interaction" event into our project.
 The event looks like this: